Choosing a Concentration

 You will be able to use it to show future employers or graduate programs that you have acquired expertise in an area of Political Science that goes beyond the typical undergraduate degree.

-The program offers concentrations in eight different fields:
+The program offers concentrations in three areas:

 Canadian Politics